GoLinguistic/dql/README.md

 open way to write SQL.
 Plus, DatQL at a glance is much easier to understand than SQL, especially for those who are not SQL experts.

+### “Idk... sounds like a load of bull.
+Do people even use this?”
+Yes, as a matter of fact, DQL is slowly replacing all query building operations in the [@GoLinguistic](https://github.com/GoLinguistic) codebase (closed source, sorry).
+DQL was developed out of Linguistic do to the need for an abstract, unified way for communicating with the platform's Postgres database.
+As a result, DQL will continue to improve and grow to meet the needs of the Linguistic platform.

 The Markup
 ----------
 ### Queries & Mutations